gatgens/NavitiaSDK_android/docs/PoisApi.md

 String headsign = "headsign_example"; // String | filter vehicle journeys on headsign
 Boolean showCodes = true; // Boolean | show more identification codes String odtLevel = "all"; // String | odt level
+String dataFreshness = "base_schedule"; // String | Define the freshness of data to use to filter vehicle_journeys along with parameters &since and/or &until .
+Provides only the vehicle_journeys valid for the data freshness level requested.
+Using `&data_freshness=base_schedule` will return all original vehicle_journeys onlywhereas using `&data_freshness=realtime` will return vehicle_journeys after applyingmodifications by realtime (amended vehicle_journeys, and non-impacted original vehicle_journeys).
 Integer distance = 200; // Integer | Distance range of the query.
 Used only if a coord is in the query DateTime since = new DateTime(); // DateTime | filters objects not valid before this date DateTime until = new DateTime(); // DateTime | filters objects not valid after this date